-There has been an increasing number of enquiries relating to burning by residents of the Nambucca Shire.
+There has been an increasing number of enquiries relating to burning by residents of the Nambucca Valley.
 The majority have been relating to smoke production, odour and human health effects.

 These areas are generally outside of urban and rural residential areas.
 Any person wishing to burn vegetation in an area identified on the following maps in bold yellow must submit a written application to Council along with the current processing fee.